-Hex Decimal Code Code Meaning
+Hex Code Decimal Code Meaning

 X'00' 0 Function successfully completed.

 X'04' 4 An ATTACH macro was issued in an ESTAE exit routine.
 The subtask was not attached.

 ABEND Code Meaning

+22A You specifi You specified a subpool number greater than 127 in the SHSPL or SHSPV parameter.

-ABEND Code e Meaning 22A You specified a subpool number greater than 127 in the SHSPL or SHSPV parameter.
+ABEND Code Meaning 22A You specified a subpool number greater than 127 in the SHSPL or SHSPV parameter.
 42A The ECB parameter specified an invalid address.
 704 An uncorrectable machine, system, or indeterminate error occurred while processing the GETMAIN macro.
 72A Invalid parameter list.